 An individual who has questions or concerns regarding possible discrimination based on sex should contact TCCC’s Title IX Coordinator or U.S. Department of Education Office for Civil Rights.
-TCCC’s Title IX Coordinator is Sallie Baker, whose office is in the Harper Building, Administrative Wing.
-This office can be contacted by phone at (828) 835-4202 or by email at email@example.com.
+TCCC’s Acting Title IX Coordinator is Julia Hall, whose office is in the Harper Building, Administrative Wing.
+This office can be contacted by phone at (828) 835-4299 or by email at email@example.com.

 All members of the College community are expected to engage in conduct that contributes to the culture of integrity and honor upon which Tri-County Community College is grounded.
 Acts of sexual misconduct, sexual harassment, dating, violence, domestic violence and stalking, jeopardize the health and welfare of our campus community and the larger community as a whole.

 The College has established procedures for preventing and investigating allegations of sexual misconduct, sexual harassment, dating violence, domestic violence and stalking that are compliant with Title IX federal regulations.

 Reports regarding an alleged violation of Title IX including those taking place off campus, such as sexual misconduct, sexual harassment, dating violence, domestic violence, stalking; sexual misconduct incidents involving minors, guests and third party users; and any allegation of inequity in educational programs and activities should be reported to any College responsible employee and communicated to the Title IX Coordinator.